Daily Prices & Stats

 The Idaho Tax-Exempt Fund's investments are susceptible to factors adversely affecting Idaho, such as political, economic, and financial trends unique to this relatively small state.
 Investing only in Idaho bonds means that the Fund's investments are more concentrated than other mutual funds, and relatively few bond price changes may lead to underperformance compared to investments selected in greater number and/or from a wider universe.

 Islamic principles restrict the Amana Funds' ability to invest in certain stocks and market sectors, such as financial companies and fixed-income securities.
-This limits opportunities and may increase risk.
+This limits opportunities and may affect performance.